DaveStutler/G9/README.md

 To split our X and y training, testing, and validation sets, our X uses the linear, circular, stopping power, and position features while our y is the count of the 13 different decayed particles [mentioned here in our abstract](#abstract).

-As our results show, our linear regression model was able to reach its best model after epoch 2 and our testing MSE came out to be around 0.006, which indicates to us that our model did pretty well with its predictions.
+As our results show, our regression model was able to reach its best model after epoch 2 and our testing MSE came out to be around 0.006, which indicates to us that our model did pretty well with its predictions.

 ### Challenges and Shortcomings
 With this model we did not come across any huge challenges or shortcomings.
 Our main concern, again, with receiving such high accuracy and low MSE scores is that our preprocessing steps introduced bias.
 Since we reiteratively reviewed our preprocessing steps and did everything we could to eliminate any bias such as: